INFORMATION FOR TOWN FANS

 Elland Road is about two miles from Leeds station.

-The alternative is to travel via London Kings Cross although from Ipswich this will take around an extra hour.
+The alternative is to travel via London Kings Cross.
 Note that if you put Ipswich to Leeds in the www.greateranglia.co.uk journey planner it suggests that you need to change at York or Doncaster.
 This does offer a slightly quicker journey, due to connections in London, but it is of course easier to take a direct train from London to Leeds.

 Getting to the ground from the station